jasonb194/deleteSanitySchedules/README.md

 ## Usage

 ### Dry Run Mode (Safe Mode) - Default
-To preview which schedules would be deleted without actually deleting them:
+To preview which completed schedules would be deleted without actually deleting them:

 Using pnpm:
 ```bash